-Successful completion of this CME activity, which includes participation in the evaluation component, earns credit toward the Lifelong Learning requirement(s) for the American Board of Ophthalmology's Continuing Certification program.
-It is the CME activity provider's responsibility to submit learner completion information to ACCME for the purpose of granting credit.
+Successful completion of this CME activity, which includes participation in the activity with individual assessments of the participant and feedback to the participant, enables the participant to earn 3 MOC points in the American Board of Pediatrics' (ABP) Maintenance of Certification (MOC) program.
+It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit.